 How should we understand what we share as social beings, our shared humanity?

-How can we develop non-discriminatory institutional knowledge processing frameworks?
+How can we develop non-discriminatory social knowledge frameworks?

 6/6